IvoSilvestre/SLRMss/README.md

 # SLRMss
 Symmetric linear regression models for small samples.
-Guided by: @sesiommedeiros
+Guided by: Francisco Moisés Cândido Medeiros (https://github.com/sesiommedeiros).

 # Set up
 Steps to obtain the Wald, likelihood ratio, score, and gradient tests and the corrected likelihood ratio, score, and gradient tests in small-sized and moderate-sized samples in symmetric linear regression models, see Medeiros, F. M. C. and Ferrari, S.L.P (2017):